 ACCEPT THE THINGS YOU CAN’T CHANGE

 Remember some stressors are unavoidable.
-In some cases, the best way to cope with stress is to accept things the way they are.
+In some cases, the best way to cope with stress is to accept things the way they are:

 - Look for the upside – when facing major challenges, try to look at them as opportunities for personal growth.
+There’s an incredible TED Talk who explains just how changing your perspective on stress is better for your health.
+You can view this here.

 - Share your feelings – expressing what you’re going through can be very cathartic.